Supreme Macedonian-Adrianople Committee: Activity

 Art.
 1. The goal of MAO is to secure political autonomy for the Macedonia and Adrianople regions...

 Supreme Committee's banner.
 The inscription reads: Svoboda ili smart.

 Supreme Committee's band during Gorna Dzhumaya Uprising.

 General Ivan Tsonchev's Supreme Committee's band during Ilinden Uprising.

 Macedonian Bulgarian refugees close to Rila Monastery after the Gorna Dzhumaya Uprising.

 Macedonian Bulgarian emigrants in Bulgaria, led by Trayko Kitanchev, in March 1895, formed the Macedonian Organization, at the head of which was the Macedonian Committee.
 Kitanchev became SMAC's first president, while Naum Tyufekchiev was elected as the vice president.
 In its first congress on that year, it formulated its goals as "attainment for the populations of Macedonia and the Adrianople region of political autonomy, to be applied and guaranteed by the Great Powers."
 In the same year on December, it was renamed as Supreme Macedonian Committee.
 As a rule, its leaders were Bulgarian military officers, who maintained close relations with Bulgarian prince Ferdinand.
 It attempted to start an uprising in 1895 in the area of Melnik but it failed because the locals were not included.
-It plundered also the village Dospat and killed many of the local Pomaks, violating these Muslims.
+It plundered also the village Dospat and killed many of the local Pomaks.
 These acts resulted in reprisals against local Christians.
 The Macedonian autonomy for the Organization was a prelude for its unification with Bulgaria.

 Simultaneously a revolutionary organization of Thracian Bulgarian immigrants was founded in 1896 in Varna led by Petko Kiryakov.
 Only two months later in December 1896 in Burgas was convened the Congress of the Thracian emigration in the country called Strandzha.
 To perform its task a secret revolutionary committee was founded with the task to support the organization and to send armed bands in Ottoman Thrace.
 Once, in the next few years it sent several detachments in Strandzha and the Rhodopes.
 In 1899 the Supreme Macedonian Committee made to "Strandzha" the proposal for unification.
 This act was realized on the seventh Congress of Supreme Macedonian Committee (30 July-5 August 1900).
 The combined organization was called Supreme Macedonian-Adrianople Committee.
 SMAC believed that liberation can be achieved with cooperation with Bulgaria and the Bulgarian army, and equated being Macedonian with being Bulgarian.